5 Myths about Preppers

 In this article we are going to explore 5 myths about preppers and why they are just not true.

 First things first, not everyone is a huge fan of the term “prepper”.
-Sure, saying prepper is an easy way to describes someone who lives a self-sustaining lifestyle or has a vision for a future version of that isn’t a utopia.
+Sure, saying prepper is an easy way to describes someone who lives a self-sustaining lifestyle or has a vision for a future version of America that isn’t a utopia.
 The problem with “prepper” is that ever since the History Channel launched “Doomsday Preppers”, the term has become something used to shame those who would dare believe that the world could turn to a dark place overnight.

 Much like the current political climate, if your opinions don’t match the mainstream hive mind, you are forced to go it alone or risk your day in the court of public opinion.
 With all that said, I thought it would be good to clear the air on a few of the myths that surround the preparedness community.